Option premiums explained

 The size of an option’s premium is influenced by three main factors: the price of the underlying market, its level of volatility (or risk) and the option’s time to expiry.

-When you spread bet or trade CFDs with IG, you don’t pay a traditional option premium.
+When you trade CFDs with IG, you don’t pay a traditional option premium.
 Instead, you’ll put down margin.
 The terms ‘premium’ and ‘margin’ are used interchangeably when referring to options trading with IG.

 How are option premiums calculated?